AdityAV42/Judiciary_Navigator_With_AI_Chatbot/README.md

          2)ADITI SINGH ( https://github.com/AditiSingh-08 )
          3)ADITI SINGH ( https://github.com/Ads0507 )

+#To run this project follow the Steps:
+         1> clone the repository                                                                                                                                                                             2> npm install                                                                                                                                                                                      3>npm install node-fetch                                                                                                                                                                            4> node server.js

 #Objective

 1. The project's goal is to create an AI-integrated website for the UP district court that will improve user interaction and facilitate access to court information.